 As a representative of the College of Health Professions, Pace University and Lenox Hill Hospital, the image projected is expected to be a professional one.
 Students must dress professionally.
 Revealing clothing is not permitted in the classroom or clinical setting.
 Along with a neat and tidy appearance, students are expected to maintain appropriate personal hygiene.
-Students participating in any clinical experience (during the didactic year on hospital visits or in the clinical year on rotations) must always wear clinical attire.
+Students who are participating in any clinical experience (during the didactic year with simulated patients and/or on hospital visits or in the clinical year on rotations) are required to always wear clinical attire.

 Clinical attire consists of the following:

-- Men are required to wear a tie. - Slacks/skirts with shirts/blouses should be conservative and not revealing. - No open toed shoes are permitted, shoes must be worn with socks or hose; heel height should be conservative. - Jewelry, make-up and cologne are best if conservative. - Hair should be worn in a neat, conservative style. - Half-length white lab coats with Program patches and Program ID tags clearly identifying the wearer as a Physician Assistant Student are required unless otherwise directed by the clinical preceptor.
+- Men are required to wear a tie. - Slacks/skirts with shirts/blouses should be conservative and not revealing. - No open-toed shoes are permitted; shoes must be worn with socks or hose; heel height should be conservative. - Jewelry, make-up and cologne are best if conservative. - Hair should be worn in a neat, conservative style. - Half-length white lab coats with program patches and program ID tags clearly identifying the wearer as a physician assistant student are required unless otherwise directed by the clinical preceptor.

-Clinical supervisors, preceptors or PA Program faculty reserve the right to remove any student from a clinical site/experience who is not appropriately dressed.
+Clinical supervisors, preceptors or PA program faculty reserve the right to remove any student from a clinical site/experience who is not appropriately dressed.